mongodb/genny/docs/using.md

 ## Common Actors

-There are several actors owned by TIPS which are intended for widespread use:
+There are several Actors owned by TIPS which are intended for widespread use:

 -   CrudActor - Used to perform CRUD operations, recording client-side metrics.
 -   RunCommand - Execute a command against the remote server.
 Often used for utility purposes, but metrics are collected as well.
 -   Loader - Load many documents into the remote database.
 Often used early in a workload to set the preconditions for testing.
 -   QuiesceActor - Quiesce a cluster, making sure common operations are complete.
 This is often used to reduce noise between phases.

-Examples with these and other actors can be found in [./src/workloads/docs](../src/workloads/docs).
+Examples with these and other Actors can be found in [./src/workloads/docs](../src/workloads/docs).

 <a id="org2b04b49"></a>